zachdrummond/portfolio-update-1/README.md

 3. A link to a PDF of your resume

-4. A list of 3-5 projects.
-For each project, make sure you have the following:

-    * Project title

-    * Link to the deployed version

-    * Link to the GitHub repository

-    * Screenshot of the deployed application

 5. Ensure that your portfolio is free of grammar and spelling mistakes

-#### Design

-Unfortunately, this is where it gets a little bit subjective.
-Your site should look "polished."
-Here are a few guidelines on what that means:

-* Mobile-first design
-* Choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.
-* Make sure the font size is large enough to read, and that the colors don't cause eye strain.

 ## Updated GitHub Profile

 Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.
 If you haven't yet, now is the time to update the following in your GitHub profile:

-1. Professional profile picture

-   * A photo or an image other than the default Github identicon. (a semi-professional to professional photo or an avatar photo are preferred)

 2. Biography

-3. Your current location

-4. Email address

 5. Link to your portfolio

-6. Pin 3-6 repositories that you want to highlight

-   * Navigate to [GitHub](https://github.com/) and go to your profile.

-   * Click "Customize your pins"

-   * Click the checkboxes for your project and 2-3 homework assignments that you would like to share

-   * Make sure each of these projects is deployed and add a link to the deployed project in their README files

-7. Follow your classmates.
-They are the beginning of your professional network and being a developer is as much about being a part of the community as it is writing code.

 8. README files.
 Every pinned project should contain a README file with: